Renewing Strength: the Mission and Vision of Martin Luther Chapel

 - By regularly hosting community-centered outreach/service events; and

 - By developing broad-based leadership and accountability within the congregation for new and existing ministries.

 Benchmarks for Our Vision

-It is our prayerful intention that by the end of 2011:
+It is our prayerful intention that:

 - Martin Luther Chapel and Christian School will realize a minimum 5% annual growth rate (in attendance and school/daycare enrollment);

 - This growth will increasingly reflect the demographics of our community;

 - We will have initiated baptismal renewal, exploration, conversion, and maturation in the Christian faith among at least 100 non-members and inactive members;

 - 100 or more MLC members will participate in at least one Study/Fellowship/Prayer event per month (e.g. Bible study, small group, prayer events);

 - We will annually host at least four community-centered events; and